The Dave Ramsey Show

 👤 Who Should Listen

-- Couples struggling with persistent debt despite a high income.
+- Individuals or couples struggling with persistent debt despite earning a good income.

 🔑 Key Takeaways